-- anybody attempting unfair practices can expect cancellation of examination entries and possible exclusion from GCSE/AS and A2 level examinations for a period of up to five years.
+- anybody attempting unfair practices can expect cancellation of examination entries and possible exclusion from GCSE / A Level examinations for a period of up to five years.

 Word of Advice:

-Remember to have something to eat and drink before taking your examinations, especially on hot days, when we do experience a number of students who become dehydrated and are unable to complete their exams due to a lack of fluid intake.
-A banana eaten half an hour before the start of an exam can boost your concentration levels.
+Remember to have something to eat and drink before taking your examinations, especially on hot days when we experience a number of students who become dehydrated and are unable to complete their exams due to a lack of fluid intake.
+A banana, eaten half an hour before the start of an exam, can boost your concentration levels.

-On your results could indicate that you were absent, withdrawn from your unit or transferred to another centre.
+Any X mark on your results could indicate that you were absent, withdrawn from a paper or transferred to another centre.

-In accordance with the penalty recommendations in the JCQ document Suspected Malpractice in Examinations and Assessments; the award of a zero mark is awarded for the unit in question, when a student is suspected of Malpractice.
+In accordance with the penalty recommendations in the JCQ document Suspected Malpractice in Examinations and Assessments, a zero mark is awarded for the paper in question when a student is suspected of Malpractice.